-- 3. Set thermostat above room temperature to begin blower operation.
+- 1. Close LP gas tank valve. - 2.
+Turn thermostat switch OFF. - 3.
+Set thermostat above room temperature to begin blower operation.
 A slight delay will occur before the blower comes on.
-Allow blower to run for 5 minutes for combustion chamber purge cycle. - 4.
-After 5 minutes, move thermostat lever below room temperature.
+Allow blower to run for 5 minutes for combustion chamber purge cycle. - After 5 minutes, set thermostat below room temperature.
 Blower will remain on.
-Wait approximately 2 minutes for blower to go off. - Open furnace gas valve in water compartment. - 6.
-Set thermostat to desired setting.
+Wait approximately 2 minutes for blower to go off. - 5.
+Open LP gas tank valve. - Turn thermostat switch ON, then set thermostat to desired temperature.
 If set above room temperature, blower will come on. - 7.
 Allow 30 seconds for main burner to light after blower comes on.
 This furnace is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand.

-- 8. If burner does not light, repeat Steps 1 through 5. - If after three (3) attempts with no ignition, go to shut-down and contact your dealer or a local recreational vehicle service center.
+Do not try to light the burner by hand. - 8.
+If burner does not light, repeat Steps 1 through 5. - If after three (3) attempts with no ignition, go to shut-down and contact your dealer or a local recreational vehicle service center.
 Do not continue to cycle furnace through thermostat in an attempt to get ignition.